marekboodt/Security-Scanning-Repo/README.md

 ## 👤 Who Is This For?

 **Any developer or team who wants to add robust security scanning to their GitHub projects with minimal setup.**
-All you need to do is add a small code snippet to your workflow; everything else is managed for you.
+Just add a code snippet to your workflow; this repository manages everything else.

 ---